-It also plays an important role in the proper functioning of nerve and brain cells and is believed to impact mood.
+It also plays an important role in the functioning of nerve and brain cells and may impact mood.

-You may have symptoms within minutes or hours of taking a new medication or increasing the dose of an existing medication.
+You may have symptoms within minutes or hours of starting a new medication or having the dosage of an existing medication increased.
 The symptoms may include:

 - muscle rigidity